Red River Gorge

 rating | 4/5 |

 Ah, the Red.
-Home of sport climbing in the midwest, and really the only place to go climbing in the midwest.
+Home of sport climbing in the southern midwest, and one of the best collections of crags on the east coast.
 The name is appropriate: red sandstone, and significantly easy grading.
 It's the place to go for your first outdoor lead- the routes are similar to the types of difficulty you might find inside a gym.
 Muir Valley is especially friendly, thanks to the work done by the RRGCC.
 Free clipsticks, paved trails, metal plates with the route name in grade?
 Although I find it a step too far, the hordes of new climbers that descent upon the Red every season must feel welcome.
+As a new climber, I greatly appreciated the carseat.

-One huge downside is the traffic.
+One huge downside of the Red is the traffic.
 Holy shit, this place is popping.
-Good thing if you want to meet people.
+Good thing if you want to meet people, bad thing if you want to get on anything.
 No mention of the Red is complete without a visit to Miguel's Pizza, a gear shop/pizzaria/campground and central hub of the climbing community.
 Every annoying climbing bro from Maine to Michigan has that stupid shirt with the creepy smiling man on the back.
 (Including me. and who tf is that creepy smiling man?
-I don't know, and at this point I'm too afraid to ask.)
-Unlike the NRG, you'll find that climbing is the THING, the main thing and the only thing.
+For the longest time, I thought he was just some kind of cryptic entity, vagabond of evil, but it turns out he's just the pretty normal guy that runs the joint.)
+Unlike the NRG, you'll find that climbing is the THING here, the main thing and the only thing.
 Though there's also an interesting history hidden underneath all these well polished rocks, specifically artifacts of prehistoric occupancy by indigenous people, beginning with the Paleoindian period.
 Rock shelters hiding plant materials and other relics, such as woven mats and leather moccasins that stay well-preserved in the dry, nitrate-rich soils found in rock shelters.
 Despite my dissapointment in the heavy traffic these ecosystems experience, I think it's a good thing that climbing is becoming more accessible.
 And in the end, these routes are gorgeous and top notch.
 You haven't experienced the best a crag can be unless you've tried red sandstone, the way it flows and bends creates some of the best climbing you can find, like living pieces of art.
+I like the red a lot, but unfortunately I live at the new.
+Why would I drive three hours for world class climbing when I could just walk outside?
+Despite this, I hope to be able to get to know the Red better in the future.

 notable routes